danivilardell/crypto-notes/content/zklearning/2-yaos-millionaires-discrete-problem.md

 ---

 # Yao's Millionaire's problem
-Yao's Millionaire's problem is a secure multi-party computation problem first introduced by Andrew Yao back in 1982 that tries to solve the following problem: Alice and Bob want to compare their salaries to see who is earning the most, nonetheless, they don't want to reveal anything about their salaries but the one bit of information that says if it's lower or higher than the other salary.
+Yao's Millionaire's problem is a secure multi-party computation problem first introduced by Andrew Yao back in 1982 that tries to solve the following: Alice and Bob want to compare their salaries to see who is earning the most, nonetheless, they don't want to reveal anything about their salaries but the one bit of information that says if it's lower or higher than the other salary.

 This can be simplified by saying that we want a protocol that lets us check if $a \geq b$ without revealing $a$ nor $b$.